What to expect during the procedure

-Your anaesthetist will monitor you during the procedure and after surgery is finished to ensure a smooth and trouble free recovery.
-Developments is new surgical techniques combined with modern anaesthesia results in a more rapid recovery.
+Your anaesthetist will monitor you during the procedure and after surgery is finished to ensure a smooth and trouble-free recovery.
+Developments in new surgical techniques combined with modern anaesthesia results in a more rapid recovery.

 Although the drugs administered are given in the smallest effective doses, they may take a while to be eliminated from your body due to different rates of metabolism.
 It is therefore imperative that you do not drive, work machinery or sign important documents for 24 hours following the procedure.